transip/tipctl/README.md

 # Test if the tipctl is executable
 ./tipctl.phar --version
 ```
 It is important to note that you must use `./` every time to indicate you are using the tipctl executable from your current directory.
-This is because the command line (bash) interprets all commands by looking for commands in locations described in the environment variable $PATH.
+This is because the command line (bash) interprets all commands by looking for commands in locations described in the environment variable `$PATH`.
 If you want to use the tipctl command globally, then we recommend installing using composer.

 ### Install with Composer